iamthelabhras/wprbify/README.md

 ### I. Set Up Spotify API Credentials:

-Spotify's API ("Application Programming Interface") acts as a bridge between the WPRBify & Spotify's vast music library & services.
+Spotify's API ("Application Programming Interface") acts as a bridge between WPRBify & Spotify's vast music library & services.
 It allows the script to communicate with Spotify's servers, enabling functions like searching for tracks, creating playlists, & accessing other music-related information from your Spotify account.
 Think of an API as a set of rules & protocols that allow different software applications to communicate with each other.
 Sort of like Esperanto, but useful.

 Before we tackle downloading & configuring the Python script itself, we'll need to set up your Spotify API credentials.